K-1 Processing in 2026: A Landscape Analysis

 Where the industry is heading

-- Hybrid approach: Use deterministic parsing for the 80% of K-1s that follow standard formats, and ML tools for the 20% that don’t.
-This minimizes review overhead while maintaining coverage.
+- Hybrid approach: Use deterministic parsing for the majority of K-1s that follow consistent structures, and ML tools for the rest.
+This reduces review overhead while maintaining coverage.

 K1Manager uses deterministic parsing to automate K-1 extraction and aggregation for fund-of-funds tax teams.
 Learn more or request a demo.